thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- [Steve Smith](https://twitter.com/SteveSmith_Tech)

-As long as you have not merged back to mainline you simply do not know how much work is still left to do.
+As long as you have not merged back into mainline you simply do not know how much work is still left to do.
 Because of potential merge conflicts, and because of potential rework caused by merge conflicts at merge time.
-Integrating changes into mainline becomes then a time-consuming and a rather unpredictable activity.
+Integrating changes into mainline becomes then a time-consuming and rather unpredictable activity.
 This makes the whole IT delivery process very unpredictable which increases the lead time, and the time to market for your product.

-But, the goal of any organisation is actually to make money by sustainably minimising the lead time to create positive business impact.
+But, the goal of any organisation is actually to make money by sustainably minimising the lead time to create a positive business impact.

-*Lead Time* is the clock wall time between we, as a team or as an organisation, have an idea, that idea gets designed and implemented and finally gets in the hands of the users and used by real users.
+*Lead Time* is the clock wall time between us, as a team or as an organisation, have an idea, that idea gets designed and implemented and finally gets in the hands of the users and used by real users.